Bougainvillea Leaves: Problems Yours May Have

 Let’s be honest here, bougainvillea is not a plant I grew up with in the Connecticut countryside.
 I thought it was some kind of exotic plant until I moved to Santa Barbara 16 years ago where it’s found growing in some form or color on every block.

 Bougainvillea is ubiquitous in warm climates I tell you.
 Yet in my opinion, it’s a beautiful “weed”.
-I had no experience growing bougainvillea until a bought a house 16 years ago with 3 of them on the property.
+I had no experience growing bougainvillea until a bought a house 16 years ago with three of them on the property.

 Turns out, this is one of the most common questions asked about bougainvillea.
 I’m sharing what I’ve learned (so far!) about this plant that can be used in many ways and gets covered with masses of beautiful flowers.